syncfusion-content/js-api-docs/api/js/ejPivotGrid.md

 ### dataSource.rows.groupByDate.interval `array`
 {:#members:datasource-rows-groupbydate-interval}

-Contains the collection of formatString to group item from the field.
+Specifies the intervals to seperating the date and time.

 #### Default Value: []